CanftIn/canftin.github.io/_posts/2020-3-9-Magit-QuickStart.md

 - `l` `l` show log view
 - move point to the commit you want to checkout (using `j` and `k`)
 - `O` (capital letter O) `f` reset a file
-- hit `ENTER` to select the default revision selected above. (it will look something like - master~4)
+- hit `ENTER` to select the default revision selected above. (it will look something like - master)
 - select a file
 - `q` to close the log view and see the file at the selected revision is staged